carlosxc/oro/src/Oro/Bundle/LayoutBundle/Resources/doc/example.md

 }
 ```

 The product Id is received from the request, so for next examples will be adding `?product_id=99` to our test page url.
-Based on the product Id we obtain the rest of product data.
+Based on the product Id we obtain the rest of the product data.
 It can be fetched from the database or other sources, but for simplicity we use a simple array here.

-To enable our context configurator we have to register it in the DI container with the `layout.context_configurator` tag:
+To enable our context configurator, we have to register it in the DI container with the `layout.context_configurator` tag:
 ```yaml
     acme_product.layout.context_configurator.product:
         class: Acme\Bundle\ProductBundle\Layout\Extension\ProductContextConfigurator